boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 It also allows to control the ROKIT Locator via ROS 2 service calls.

 The package has been tested under [ROS 2] Foxy and Ubuntu 20.04.
-The bridge is compatible with ROKIT Locator version 1.2.10.
+The bridge is compatible with ROKIT Locator version 1.3.
+If you have an earlier version, see [Support of earlier versions of ROKIT Locator](#support-of-earlier-versions-of-rokit-locator).

 ## Quick Start